-In these uncertain times, traveling for anything let alone a hobby is becoming harder and harder, and its probably not a great option to try and head abroad, as much as we’d like to.
+In these uncertain times, traveling for anything let alone a hobby is becoming harder and harder, and it’s probably not a great option to try and head abroad, as much as we’d like to.
 So what do we outdoor traveling adventurists do in these situations?
 We look to the natural surroundings we have at home on our doorstep and make the most of them.

 In this article, we take a look at some of the best ski resorts in the midwest so you can still get your skiing fix in 2020.
 Word of warning, book early as we’re sure that everyone is probably thinking the same.

 Ski Brule sits close to the border of Michigan and Wisconsin and is famed for promising to be open first and close last.
-Some years the open as early as October and push through all the way to April.
+Some years they open as early as October and push through all the way to April.
 How do they do this you might ask?
-This resort has the snowmaking capabilities to cover their entire 150-acre ski area, meaning that no matter when you go or the weather, you’ll be guaranteed to have slopes to ski on.
+This resort has the snowmaking capabilities to cover its entire 150-acre ski area, meaning that no matter when you go or the weather, you’ll be guaranteed to have slopes to ski on.

 Across their 150 acres, you’ll find 17 runs that are serviced by 12 different ski lifts.
 The lifts work well and you don’t have much downtime between descents.
-Of the 17 runs, there is a good mixture of beginner, intermediate, and advanced runs, ideal most peoples skill level.
+Of the 17 runs, there is a good mixture of beginner, intermediate, and advanced runs, ideal most people’s skill level.
 There are also some double black diamond runs for those experts out there but they are far and few between.
 40 acres is lit for night skiing, so if you’re not quite done with your day when the sun goes down, you can just keep on going.

 There are three terrain parks at the resort that snowboarders will love.
 The resort is also great for beginners and offers a free Learn-To-Ride program for first-timers aged 10 years and over.
 This makes it an ideal place for the family to go skiing and get the little ones confident on their skis.